 If you can’t stay overnight, I recommend skipping Monserrate Palace (too far afield) or substituting Monserrate Palace for the overcrowded Pena Palace.

-On balance, I think it’s absolutely not worth the long wait.
-Inside, you just shuttle from room to room in huge crowds.
+On balance, though, I’m not it’s worth the long wait.
+You shuffle at a snail’s pace from room to room in huge crowds.
 The real beauty is outside.

 5. Sé Cathedral: Nothing To See Here